quintoandar/hive-metastore-client/source_thrift/readme.md

 ### Thrift package

 1 - First you need to install the thrift package so you can "compile" the thrift file into python code.
-You can refer to these tutorial for installing it: https://thrift-tutorial.readthedocs.io/en/latest/installation.html
+You can refer to these tutorial for installing it: https://thrift-tutorial.readthedocs.io/en/latest/installation.html.
+We used the Thrift latest version (0.14.0)

 2 - After installing thrift cli, you should open the directory where the _hive_metastore.thrift_ (and others) is placed and run:
 ```shell script